btnet/WillMcAfeeEatHisOwnDick/README.md

 n = Number of days remaining from tweet date (07/17/17)

+But for the purpose of tracking the bet from a set start/ending date, we can simply use the followin.

+`g = LOG10(500000/2244.265)/(3) = 0.7826319559`

+where:

+g = goal rate for three years based on starting bpi

 After we determine the daily growth goal rate we can use it to compare to Bitcoins' current growth by getting the current bpi from api.coindesk.com.

 `https://api.coindesk.com/v1/bpi/currentprice.json`